VanQuishi/Nanonauts/README.md

 # Nanonauts
-A basic website about an imaginary band
+A basic website about an imaginary band.
-Embedded YouTube video and Google Maps
+Embedded YouTube video and Google Maps.
-Implemented a table
+Implemented a table.